mmistakes/minimal-mistakes/theme-setup.md

 #### Feature Images

-A good rule of thumb is to keep feature images nice and wide so you don't push the body text too far down.
+A good rule of thumb is to keep feature images[^2] nice and wide so you don't push the body text too far down.
 An image cropped around around 1024 x 512 pixels will keep file size down with an acceptable resolution for most devices.
 On my personal site I use [Picturefill](https://github.com/scottjehl/picturefill) to serve the same image responsively in four different flavors (small, medium, large, and extra large).
 In the interest of keeping things simple with this theme I left that script out, but you can certainly [add it back in](https://github.com/mmistakes/made-mistakes#articles-and-pages) or give [Adaptive Images](http://adaptive-images.com/) a try.

 The two layouts make the assumption that the feature images live in the *images* folder.
 To add a feature image to a post or page just include the filename in the front matter like so.